HTC Makes a Comeback in India after one year of Closure

 HTC Quits India – Full Story Why it Happened?

 As per the latest report by Economic Times, HTC is planning to pack up operations in the Indian market.
-The Indian market has become hyper-competitive due to the invasion of the Chinese brands such as Xiaomi, Oppo, Huawei, OnePlus, and Vivo.
+The Indian market has become hyper-competitive due to the invasion of Chinese brands such as Xiaomi, Oppo, Huawei, OnePlus, and Vivo.

 As per the report, HTC India head Faisal Siddiqui, sales head Vijay Balachandran and product head R Nayyar, have resigned from the company or most likely are asked to go.